Explained in simple terms

 26.06.2024 14:00

 You always have this liquid in your mouth, but much more during the day than at night.
 It is called saliva or spit.
-In the following, you or your children can read in simple terms where it is produced, how much of it actually accumulates in a day and why it is so important.
+Read on to find out where it comes from, how much of it is actually produced in a day, and why it is so important.

-You've probably noticed that your mouth "waters" when you see something delicious that you really want to eat.
-Whether it's chocolate cake or pizza - it all depends on your taste.
-A lot of saliva is then produced in your mouth.
-Perhaps you have already experimented with this as a little explorer and simply spat on the floor to take a closer look.
-As long as you don't spit in front of someone's feet - which is considered very rude - everything is fine.
+You've probably noticed that your mouth waters when you see something delicious that you really want to eat.
+Whether it's chocolate cake or pizza – it all depends on your taste.
+That's when a lot of saliva is produced in your mouth.
+Maybe you've already experimented with this as a little researcher and simply spat on the floor to take a closer look at it.
+As long as you don't spit in someone's face – which is considered very rude – everything is fine.

 What is saliva?

-It is produced and secreted by the small and large salivary glands in the mouth.
+It is produced and secreted in the small and large salivary glands in the mouth.
 Up to 1.5 liters are produced every day.
-Quite a lot.
+That's quite a lot.
 Just think of the size of the water bottles in the supermarket.
-To ensure that you always have enough spit and that it "doesn't run away" (an expression), you should drink enough.
+To ensure that you always have enough saliva and that it doesn't "run out" (an idiom), you should drink enough fluids.

-And while we're on the subject of water: Saliva may look similar, but it's not just water.
-It also contains mineral salts, digestive aids and particles that can destroy harmful invaders such as pathogens.
+And while we're on the subject of water: saliva may look similar, but it's not just water.
+It also contains mineral salts, substances that aid digestion, and particles that can destroy harmful intruders such as pathogens.

-Acid from food or acid that is formed from sugar by bacteria in the mouth attacks the enamel (the hard, outer layer of the teeth).
-This promotes the development of tooth decay.
+Acid from food or acid formed by bacteria in the mouth from sugar attacks the enamel (the hard outer layer of the teeth).
+This promotes the development of caries.

 Saliva is important for your dental health.

-Saliva takes care of these acids and makes them harmless again.
-Our chewing tools are out of danger again.
-Saliva also releases minerals and repairs damaged tooth enamel after a meal.
-Like water from a watering can, this liquid also rinses food residues from the oral cavity, the spaces between the teeth and from the teeth.
+Saliva takes care of these acids and renders them harmless.
+Our chewing tools are safe again.
+Saliva also releases minerals, repairing the damaged tooth enamel after a meal.
+Like water from a watering can, this fluid also rinses food debris from the oral cavity, the spaces between the teeth, and the teeth themselves.

-Saliva also keeps the oral cavity moist and helps us to speak and taste.
-It ensures that flavors from the food are released and distributed more easily when we eat.
-It also helps us to swallow by softening the food we eat.
-This allows it to glide easily through the oesophagus towards the stomach.
-What's more, saliva contains certain substances that initiate the digestion of fats, proteins and carbohydrates in the mouth.
-A great liquid that you produce yourself.
+Saliva also keeps the oral cavity moist and helps us speak and taste.
+It ensures that flavors from food are released and distributed more easily when we eat.
+It also helps us swallow by softening the food we eat.
+This allows it to slide easily through the esophagus towards the stomach.
+In addition, saliva contains certain substances that initiate the digestion of fats, proteins, and carbohydrates in the mouth.
+It's a great fluid that you produce yourself.

 This article has been automatically translated,